Namujibril/alx-low_level_programming/0x15-file_io/README.md

 * Tested on Ubuntu 20.04 LTS

 ## Files
-All of the following files are programs written in C:
+All of the following files are programs written in C Language:

 | Filename | Description |
 | -------- | ----------- |